Our thinking

 There are existing laws and proposed amendments to such laws that do not aim to directly regulate AI but may impact the use and/or development of AI in South Korea.
 A non-exhaustive list of examples includes the following:

-• Act on Promotion of Information and Communications Network Utilization and Information Protection: Amendments have been proposed to require notification to the Korean Communications Commission when providing AI-based recommendation services and to include "a person who provides information or mediates the provision of information using AI technology" in the definition of "information and communication service provider" so that such person will be regulated under this Act
+• Act on Promotion of Information and Communications Network Utilization and Information Protection: Amendments promulgated in January 2026 (taking effect six months later) (i) require notification to the Korean Communications Commission when providing AI-based recommendation services, and (ii) broaden the definition of "information and communication service provider" to include "a person who provides information or mediates the provision of information using AI technology", subjecting such persons to regulation under this Act.

-• Personal Information Protection Act: Amendments were introduced to allow the Personal Information Protection Commission to request information in case personal information is leaked by an AI company's algorithm
+• Personal Information Protection Act: Amendments were introduced to allow the Personal Information Protection Commission to request information in case personal information is leaked by an AI company's algorithm.

-• Fair Hiring Procedure Act: Amendments have been proposed to require companies to give prospective employees notice when using AI in hiring
+• Fair Hiring Procedure Act: Amendments have been proposed to require companies to give prospective employees notice when using AI in hiring.

-• Content Industry Promotion Act: Amendments have been proposed to require a disclosure stating that content was generated using AI technology
+• Content Industry Promotion Act: Amendments have been proposed to require a disclosure stating that content was generated using AI technology.

-• Copyright Act: Amendments have been proposed to establish standards for the use of copyrighted works for automated information analysis using computers to clarify the boundaries of copyright infringement and the scope of permissible use of copyrighted works in the context of AI technology
+• Copyright Act: Amendments have been proposed to establish standards for the use of copyrighted works for automated information analysis using computers to clarify the boundaries of copyright infringement and the scope of permissible use of copyrighted works in the context of AI technology.

-• Public Official Election Act: Amendments have been proposed to prohibit: (i) the use of AI to manipulate polls by inputting false information or commands, or by transmitting election results for electioneering purposes; and (ii) the use of AI to restrict commentary or reporting on election results
+• Public Official Election Act: Amendments have been proposed to prohibit: (i) the use of AI to manipulate polls by inputting false information or commands, or by transmitting election results for electioneering purposes; and (ii) the use of AI to restrict commentary or reporting on election results.

-• Korea Communications Commission – Guidelines on the Protection of Users of Generative AI Services
+• Korea Communications Commission – Guidelines on the Protection of Users of Generative AI Services adopted on February 28, 2025.

-• Personal Information Protection Commission – Guidelines for Generative AI Development and Use
+• Personal Information Protection Commission – Guidelines for Generative AI Development and Use issued on August 6, 2025.

 Definition of “AI”

-• "High-impact AI": AI systems that pose significant risks to human life, physical safety, and fundamental rights, including AI applications in: energy supply; drinking water production; healthcare system operation; development and use of medical devices; safety and operation of nuclear power; criminal investigations using biometric data; decisions impacting rights and obligations (e.g., hiring decisions and loan approvals); transport systems; government decision-making affecting public services or taxes; student evaluation in education; and any other critical areas affecting safety and fundamental rights
+• "High-impact AI"- AI systems that pose significant risks to human life, physical safety, and fundamental rights, including AI applications in: energy supply; drinking water production; healthcare system operation; development and use of medical devices; safety and operation of nuclear power; criminal investigations using biometric data; decisions impacting rights and obligations (e.g., hiring decisions and loan approvals); transport systems; government decision-making affecting public services or taxes; student evaluation in education; and any other critical areas affecting safety and fundamental rights.

-• "Generative AI": AI that generates outputs such as text, images, sound, and video based on input data
+• "Generative AI" - AI that generates outputs such as text, images, sound, and video based on input data.

 Territorial scope